International conference on Early Intervention - 14th & 15th February 2020, Hyatt Regency, Chennai, India.

 Key elements for a successful model for an Early Intervention Program within a home setting include interdisciplinary approach, family-centered care and best practice interventions for children with developmental disabilities and their families.

 INTENDED AUDIENCE: Pediatricians, Physiotherapists, Occupational therapists, Psychologists, Developmental therapists, Speech Language Pathologists, Special Educators and other rehabilitation professionals involved in the care of children with developmental disabilities and cerebral palsy.

 By the end of this workshop, participants will:

 Small group brainstorming sessions, case study discussions, interactive group participation, video presentations.
-All domains of child functioning will be addressed by an interdisciplinary panel.

 launch of Amar Seva Sangam videos and the signature music followed by cultural programs.